-It’s #WomanCrushWednesday, and we just had to kick off our series by honoring fibroids warrior Tamika Gray Valburn, founder of The White Dress Project.
-For years, Tanika suffered from fibroids, having been diagnosed in her teens and having seen her mom lose two sets of twins due to her own fibroids!
-Eventually, Tanika had to have a myomectomy, surgically removing 27 fibroids from her uterus.
+It’s #WomanCrushWednesday!
+Today, we honor Tamika Gray Valburn, founder of The White Dress Project.
+For years, Tanika suffered from fibroids .
+She saw her mom lose two sets of twins due to her own fibroids, but didn’t make the connection to her own diagnosis right away!

 The White Dress Project